 Maxwell

-For detailed and precise simulations, Maxwell is the top choice.
-Its advanced features offer high accuracy, making it great for professional simulations.
+For detailed and precise simulations, Maxwell is a top choice.
+In many workflows it runs inside Ansys Electronics Desktop, where advanced solvers help improve accuracy for professional simulations.

 Understanding How Simulations Predict Magnet Behavior

 Magnetic field simulations depend on accurate calculations to predict how magnets will act.
-Correct modeling is key since what you input directly impacts the results.
+Correct modeling is key—when modeling magnetic fields, what you input directly impacts the results, so even small parameter mistakes can distort a simulation magnetic field outcome.
 Running a simulation lets you anticipate how a magnet may act under different conditions.

 Factors Affecting How Magnets Perform